schorfES/pacto/README.md

 ## The Concepts

-In contrast to other libraries, Pacto follows the traditional approach of a MVC framework, but only ships features for state management (Model) and application logic (Control).
+In contrast to other libraries, pacto follows the traditional approach of a MVC framework, but only ships features for state management (Model) and application logic (Control).
 It keeps the decision open for a developer which library to choose for the view component.

-The core of Pacto is a context instance.
+The core of pacto is a context instance.
 This is based on a typical event bus where events can be added, removed and triggered (pubsub pattern).
 The context instance also allows to add actions to certain events.
 An action is designed to hold a part of the application logic.
 Each time a relevant event occurs, an added action will run to execute a logic like update a state, fetch or recalculate data.

-The state management in Pacto is not solved using a giant monolithic state object.
+The state management in pacto is not solved using a giant monolithic state object.
 It comes with classic _backbone inspired_ model and collection classes.
 Instances of them or any other object can be stored and accessed through the context like a simple key/value store.